-This white box offers a whole new look compared to the 4GEE Home Router 2, as we’ll get to below, but many of the core specs and features are much the same.
+This white box offers a whole new look compared to the previous EE Smart 4G Hub model, as we’ll get to below, but many of the core specs and features are much the same.

 Design

-The EE Smart 4G Hub is a plain white box with an EE logo and indicator lights at the top, ports at the back and vents at the bottom.
+The EE Smart 4G Hub is a narrow white rectangle with a black base, vents on one side, and ports at the back.

 Setup